Our personal recommendations of Lake Malawi camping sites for both overlanders and general campers.

 You can read our self-drive Malawi itinerary here.

-For overlanders and those choosing to travel Malawi on a budget and camp, there are some fantastic Lake Malawi camping sites.
+For overlanders and those backpacking Malawi on a budget and camping, there are some fantastic Lake Malawi camping sites.
 This list of the best Lake Malawi camping sites starts in the south and works up the coast.

 To bear in mind…